Government Auditing Standards

 The Yellow Book standards are used by auditors who examine the federal government, including the Government Accountability Office, various offices of inspectors general, and others.
 Many local government performance auditors also use the yellow book standards.
 In addition, CPA firms that perform local government financial audits that include an A-133 "single audit" must follow yellow book standards.

 In addition to financial audits, the Yellow Book standards cover Performance Audits, which evaluate the performance of a program or project against defined objectives, such as objectives for efficiency and effectiveness.

+The Yellow Book standards provide auditors with a framework for behaving ethically.
+It outlines five key principles: